dymmond/edgy/docs/reflection.md

 * The `ReflectModel` is going to the database.
 * Reads the existing tables.
 * Verifies if there is any `users` table name.
-* Converts the `users` fields into Saffier model fields.
+* Converts the `users` fields into Edgy model fields.

 ### Note